Dokin vs Zapier for Notion to Google Sheets

 - You want a single set-and-forget sync from Notion to Sheets

-- You don't need updates more often than daily or every 15 minutes
+- You don't need updates more often than hourly

 - You're already paying for other automations and don't want another Zapier-style bill